j-berg-au/BOUNDLESS/content/Notes.sync-conflict-20250804-114219-4M4U7KZ.md

 draft: "true"
 ---
 # Priorities
+1. One-Shot Pointcrawl
-1. Write out enemy stat blocks
+2. Write out enemy stat blocks
-2. More Narrative Talents
+3. More Narrative Talents
-3. More Prophet Miracles
+4. More Prophet Miracles
-4. Do another pass on Weapons (balance + more weapons)
+5. Do another pass on Weapons (balance + more weapons)
-5. More Combat Talents
+6. More Combat Talents
-6. Write out artefacts/consumables
+7. Write out artefacts/consumables
-	1. More runestones
-7. Write out Exploration Rules
+8. Write out Exploration Rules
-8. Finish writing out Combat/Narrative Rules
+9. Finish writing out Combat/Narrative Rules
-9. Virtuoso
+10. Virtuoso
 	1. Rework?
 	2. More Miracles
 	3. More Talents
-10. Psychic
+11. Psychic
 	1. More Tricks
-	2. Should they **only** get access to a sublist of Tricks?
-11. Riftcaller
+12. Riftcaller
 	1. Rework?
 	2. More Spells
 	3. More Talents
 # To Do
-- Miracle that transfers damage from PC to another.
-Cannot be turned off until one PC is DEFEATED.
-- Hazard rules (move into this space or start your turn in it).
-- Make it easier for Adepts to regain Focus?
-Or give them larger starting pool?
-- Change Engineer talent to let you pick a tag from a predetermined list.
-Call it specialist or something idk.
-- Up damage of enemies
-- Give priest a built in way to use favour other than Smite.
-Let Smite just use 4 favour.
-- Druid Talent that lets you spend Stress to change the weather for advanced exploration.
-- Make Vanguards Tricks cooler?
-Things like Batter Up and Leg Swipe are kinda boring.
-They do greatly increase damage by granting additional attacks, but still.
-Maybe include more things that aren't additional attacks.
-- Bear trap stays until triggered
-- Whispers of truth can't stack with itself.
-- Maybe change it to spend a Strain to heal to full.
-Consider how it affects Vanguards.
-Test in a campaign.
-- Rules for walls/constructs/etc. Immune to psychic and other effects.
-0 EVASION.
-Fails all saves except **MIGHT**.
-- Advanced Exploration has rules for weather, that modify exploration in some way.
-Roll on the table to get the weather and its effects:
-	- Fog.
-You cannot see outside of your Hex today.
-	- Rain.
-	- Snow.
-	- Windy
+- "Themes", groups of Talents that are kinda "subclassy".
 - Write rules for **Slowing Terrain** (difficult terrain, costs 2 movement to move out of a slowing terrain)
 - Pivot Prophet to more single-target debuff focus, deprioritise pure-support.
 - Alternate ways to expend marked.